harsha2koo/W11x64.bat/README.md

 Win11 Fix on "Unsupported PC", "No TPM", "Unsupported CPU" x64 Hardware only.

 # information:
+- copy or download the above code.txt file.
-- copy the code of file, open text editor.
+- open text editor, paste the code.
-- paste the code. after that save file as "win11x64.cmd" so that a batch file is created aside.
+- now after that save file as "win11x64.cmd" so that a batch file is created aside.
-- now run that batch file as "admin" thats it.
+- now run that batch file as "admin" thats it, as it shows "Skip TPM Check on Dynamic Update V10  INSTALLED  run again to install", enter..
-- now go to your setup dir./ click on setup file. wait untill it shows "getting things ready.."
-Problem Fixed!
+- now go to your setup dir./ and load the setup file (works for 11 only) wait untill it shows "getting things ready.." means Problem Fixed!

 # minimum working requirements:
 - based on win11 x64 22h2 version.